estespluc/CV/README.md

 # CV
-Technical professional with more than ten years of experience in a Non-Tech role within the UK and international work environment willing to switch to a career in Tech.
+Motivated professional with over ten years of experience in a non-tech role within the UK and international environments, now transitioning to a career in software development.

-During these years I have gained broad experience in working in collaborative projects with high technical requirements, dealing with tight deadlines, working in a team, leading packages as well as coordinating and solving problems.
-Besides I have been constantly learning new software skills along my profesional career and recently acquiring wider knowledge in coding,  languages and software engineering technologies through online content.
+During this time, I developed expertise in collaborative projects with technical complexity, managing tight deadlines, working in teams, coordinating and solving problems creatively.
+I have continually advanced my technical skills, including software proficiency throughout my career, and recently completed a two-year vocational education program in Web Application Development, where I gained knowledge in coding, programming languages, and software engineering technologies.

-This year, I am definitely keen on pushing my initial Tech skills to another level and starting my Tech career in a dynamic and collaborative environment.
+I am now eager to begin my career in tech through an internship program in a dynamic and collaborative environment where I can apply my skills, continue learning, and contribute meaningfully.

 ## SKILLS